Pjulakanti/scaling-bassoon/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

 Name each interface or class and briefly describe its function or purpose.

+Main(); To run the program to test if it works, call the methods in order that they’re needed.
+AVL tree interface and subsequent methods, to provide the scaffolding for the AVL tree.
+Userinput(); method.
+To read user input and text files coming in, and check that they’re appropriate. delete/clear expenditure method.
+To delete the inputs from the tree/array.
+Has the option for the user to delete select data instead of all the data.
+Junit tests.
+To test for failure and check if errors are thrown correctly.
+Print(); print out results in text format.
+PrintGraph(); print out the graph based on text

 ## Edit and Submit this file and any figures referenced by this document.